Fire and rescue services

 Avoid revealing clothing and inappropriate displays of public affection.
 Take care not to offend.

-The Islamic holiday month of Ramadan is observed in Mali.
+The Islamic holy month of Ramadan is observed in Mali.
 Respect religious and cultural customs and laws at this time.

 During Ramadan, eating, drinking and smoking may be illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.
 Seek local advice to avoid offence.